stripe/stripe-ios/README.md

 These operations need to occur in your server-side code (not the iOS bindings) since these operations require [your secret key](https://manage.stripe.com/account/apikeys).

-## Misc notes
+## Misc. notes

-Note that if you do not wish to send your publishableKey every time you make a call to createTokenWithCard, you can also call `[Stripe setDefaultPublishableKey:]` with your publishable key.
+If you do not wish to send your publishableKey every time you make a call to createTokenWithCard, you can also call `[Stripe setDefaultPublishableKey:]` with your publishable key.
 All Stripe subsequent API requests will use this key.

 ### Retrieving a token